Abhinav-Ai-hub/Leetcode_Problems/Recursion/70-climbing-stairs.md

 ### Explanation

-The three possible ways are:
+There are 3 ways to reach the top:

 ```text
 1 + 1 + 1